jeppech/typed-emitter/README.md

 # Typed EventEmitter for TypeScript
-This is fairly simple class, for making Typed events
+This is a fairly simple class, for making emitting/subscriping to typed events

 ## Usage
 ```ts